Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The ADM mass and comparison with other masses

-in $\CS^{1}_\tau$-Asymptotically Flat Riemannian manifolds with nonnegative scalar curvature and horizon boundary, for $\tau > 1/2$.
-Observe that such identity provides also a completely different proof of the well-posedness of $\ma_{\ADM}$ in this asymptotic regime, first due to Bartnik and Chr\`usciel \cite{bartnik_massasymptoticallyflatmanifold_1986, chrusciel_boundaryconditionsspatialinfinity_1986}.
-In fact, the Isoperimetric mass is manifestly independent on the choice of the coordinate chart.
+in $\CS^{1}_\tau$-asymptotically flat Riemannian manifolds with nonnegative scalar curvature and horizon boundary, for $\tau > 1/2$.
+We observe that such identity provides also a proof of the well-posedness of $\ma_{\ADM}$ in this asymptotic regime completely different from the ones of Bartnik and Chr\`usciel \cite{bartnik_massasymptoticallyflatmanifold_1986, chrusciel_boundaryconditionsspatialinfinity_1986}, in the case of nonnegative scalar curvature.
+Indeed, the isoperimetric mass is manifestly independent on the choice of the coordinate chart.

-The proofs of both the Penrose Inequality \cref{eq:adm-penrose} and of \cref{eq:identity-masses} under optimal decay assumptions in \cite{benatti_isoperimetricriemannianpenroseinequality_2022} are based on new insights about the asymptotic behaviour of the weak IMCF.
-The sharpening of the decay assumptions in the Penrose inequality substantially stems from the asymptotic comparison \cref{eq:asycomp} and on its relation with the asymptotic behaviour of harmonic functions that takes advantage of the potential-theoretic version of the Hawking mass introduced in \cite{agostiniani_greenfunctionproofpositive_2021}.
-The identification of the two masses \cref{eq:identity-masses} fundamentally relies also on a combination with Huisken-Jauregui-Lee argument \cite{huisken_isoperimetricconceptmassgeneral_2006, jauregui_lowersemicontinuitymass0_2019} yielding, through a monotonicity formula along a (modified) Mean Curvature Flow, a direct link among upper bounds on Hawking masses and upper bounds on the Isoperimetric mass.
+The proofs of both the Penrose inequality \cref{eq:adm-penrose} and of \cref{eq:identity-masses} under optimal decay assumptions in \cite{benatti_isoperimetricriemannianpenroseinequality_2022} are based on some new insights about the asymptotic behaviour of the weak IMCF.
+The sharpening of the decay assumptions in the Penrose inequality substantially stems from the asymptotic comparison \cref{eq:asycomp} and on its relation with the asymptotic behaviour of the harmonic functions that takes advantage of the potential-theoretic version of the Hawking mass introduced in \cite{agostiniani_greenfunctionproofpositive_2021}.
+The equality between the two masses \cref{eq:identity-masses} fundamentally relies also on a combination with Huisken-Jauregui-Lee argument \cite{huisken_isoperimetricconceptmassgeneral_2006, jauregui_lowersemicontinuitymass0_2019} building on the Mean Curvature Flow.

-In what follows, we outline an alternative strategy devised by Chodosh-Eichmair-Shi-Yu \cite{chodosh_isoperimetryscalarcurvaturemass_2021} that can be useful to prove \cref{eq:identity-masses}, relating with the isoperimetric sets discussed before.
+In what follows, we outline an alternative strategy devised by Chodosh-Eichmair-Shi-Yu \cite{chodosh_isoperimetryscalarcurvaturemass_2021} that can be useful to prove \cref{eq:identity-masses}, showing a relation with the isoperimetric sets that have been discussed before.

 Before going on, we point out that the inequality